-With kids going back to school next week here in Adelaide, I thought it would be the perfect time to share one of my personal favourite recipes from The Alternative Kitchen: A beginners guide to cooking without dairy, soy, gluten, egg or meat.
+With kids going back to school next week here in Adelaide, I thought it would be the perfect time to share one of my personal favourite recipes from The Little Book of Allergy-Friendly Sandwich Fillers.

 The Chocolate Tahini Spread is a great alternative to traditional chocolate spreads which usually contain nuts (not allowed at many schools) dairy (we don’t eat dairy in our house thanks to food intolerances) as well as sugar (have we all seen the infographic going around lately showing the breakdown of ingredients in regular chocolate spread?).